hanke580/upfuzz/README.md

 java -jar target/diffchecker-1.0-SNAPSHOT-shaded.jar -p cassandra1 -np cassandra2 --type config --action common --configpath conf
 ```

-This will generate configurations and their type in json. **Later we will move these files to the upfuzz repo**
+This will generate configurations and their type in json (the above two commands generate different json files and do not overwrite each other's result). **Later we will move these files to the upfuzz repo**

 ```bash
 ➜  diffchecker git:(main) ✗ ls configInfo